-Palm oil is the most cost-competitive and versatile vegetable oil, and makes up the largest portion of global vegetable oil production.
-When produced responsibly, it can support millions of livelihoods globally and reduce pressure on forests and sensitive ecosystems.
-When not responsibly sourced, major environmental and social impacts occur.
+Palm oil is the most cost-competitive, versatile and widely produced vegetable oil.
+When produced responsibly, it can support millions of livelihoods and reduce pressure on forests and sensitive ecosystems.
 Nestlé is committed to using 100% responsibly sourced palm oil by 2020.
-Because effective management of risks requires industry-wide change, we are also committed to driving innovation and industry transformation.
+Because effective management of risks requires industry-wide change, we are also committed to working together with our partners, suppliers and industry peers to drive innovation and industry-wide transformation.

 Our category-specific requirements for palm oil require our suppliers to source oil from origins that:

 - Comply with local laws and regulations.

 - Are not areas cleared of natural forest after December 31, 2015.

 - Respect local and indigenous communities’ right to free, prior and informed consent.